 Vanguard Hotel Limited (VHL) became a subsidiary in 2008.
-VHL owns a 200 room hotel situated at Plantations Estate, Lowlands, Tobago.
+VHL owns a 200-room hotel situated at Plantations Estate, Lowlands, Tobago.
 The initial cost of the acquisition was approximately \$139m and the Parent Company continued to provide funding to VHL for subsequent expenditure in respect of refurbishment works of the hotel property and for the operations of the hotel.
 The total of which has been recognised as part of the Parent Company's investment in VHL.
 The impairment was a consequence of an external valuation performed by CBRE to decrease the value of the investment to \$9.6m.
 Subsequently, upon consolidation, the impairment was reversed to eliminate the carrying value of the investment to the Group.

-27 Forensic Investigation
+27 Forensic investigation

 In 2010, the Attorney General of Trinidad and Tobago advised the Parent Company of a forensic investigation of certain aspects of its operations.
 Based on the reported findings of the forensic audit, the Attorney General recommended that legal action be taken against the then Board of Directors of the Parent Company regarding an investment of US\$5m in a foreign entity, which was subsequently impaired.
-Legal action was initiated by the Parent Company's Board of Directors in 2011 and the matter is currently before the High Court of Trinidad and Tobago.
+Legal action was initiated by the Parent Company's Board of Directors in 2011, and the matter is currently before the High Court of Trinidad and Tobago.
 The effect of this matter, if any, on the operations and/or financial statements cannot be determined.

-28 Related Party Transactions
+28 Related party transactions

-- (i) The Group receives funding from the state which is accounted for as Capital Contributions as described in accounting policy Note 2.12 and Note 14. - (ii) Key management compensation is made up of senior management at e TecK and VHL.
-The compensation paid or payable to key management for employee services amounted to approximately \$5.7m (2018 \$6.2m).
+- (i) The Group receives funding from the state for debt servicing which is accounted for as Capital Contributions as described in accounting policy Note 2.13 and Note 13. - (ii) Key management compensation is made up of senior management at e TecK and VHL.
+The compensation paid or payable to key management for employee services amounted to approximately \$6.4m (2019 \$5.7m).

-29 Contingent Assets and Liabilities
+29 Contingent assets and liabilities